edubkendo/tower-docs/docs/models/validations.md

 Each helper accepts an arbitrary number of attribute names, so with a single line of code you can add the same kind of validation to several attributes.

-All of them accept the :on and :message options, which define when the validation should be run and what message should be added to the errors collection if it fails, respectively.
-The :on option takes one of the values :save (the default), :create or :update.
+All of them accept the `on` and `message` options, which define when the validation should be run and what message should be added to the errors collection if it fails, respectively.
+The `on` option takes one of the values `save` (the default), `create` or `update`.
 There is a default error message for each one of the validation helpers.
-These messages are used when the :message option isn't specified.
+These messages are used when the `message` option isn't specified.
 Let's take a look at each one of the available helpers.

 ### Acceptance